Kishmat/propose_your_crush/README.md

 - **Model 1**: A button vanishes as soon as the user tries to hover over it.
 - **Model 2**: Two buttons appear on the screen, and when either of them is hovered, their positions are swapped.
 - Fun and interactive ways to impress your **Crush** based on user hover interactions!

+## Limitation

+- Doesn't work on mobiles as it uses `onmouseenter` event which is only available for desktops

 ## Technologies Used